Table of Contents

-When watching cricket either on TV or live, it is normal to see a batter wearing a helmet.
+When watching cricket either on TV or live, it is normal to see batsmen wearing a helmet.
 It has also become more common for wicketkeepers to do the same when standing up to the stumps for slower bowlers.
-The obvious reason behind wearing a helmet is to reduce the severity of head and facial injuries.
+The obvious reason behind wearing head protectors is to reduce the severity of head and facial injuries caused by impact speeds and hits.
 Helmets do reduce the impact of the ball hitting the batter, but it doesn’t completely take away the risk of injury.
+Players should always check that their helmet is up to safety standards, and wear one when playing.

 Is It Compulsory to Wear a Helmet in Cricket?

-However, it is compulsory for under 18 cricketers to wear a helmet when batting in a game of net session and for wicketkeepers to wear a head protector (helmet).
+However, it is a compulsory requirement for under 18 cricketers to wear cricket helmets when batting in a game of net session and for wicketkeepers to wear a head protector (helmet).

 What Happens if the Ball Hits the Helmet in Cricket?